Part of the Great Teaching Toolkit

 DURATION: 8 WEEKS

-This course provides an evidence-based overview of why and how effective embedding techniques help students reinforce learning and prevent forgetting, and what great teachers do to use them effectively.
-You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+This course provides an evidence-based overview of why and how effective embedding helps students reinforce learning and prevent forgetting, and what great teachers do to use them effectively.
+You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.

 What will you learn?

 For any student, embedding and reinforcing the material they learn is important because memory is not just a storage facility for facts that could just as easily be looked up.
-The schemas that we all use to organise knowledge in memory are the very things we use to think with and to connect new learning to.
-Embedding is one way in which schemas are developed and strengthened.
+Those connections that we all use to organise knowledge in memory are the very things we use to think with and to link new learning to.
+Embedding is one way in which connections are developed and strengthened.

 In this course, you’ll learn about using embedding for three classroom goals: